hhotdong/Algorithm-and-data-structure/DataStructure/List/LinkedList/SinglyLinkedList/README.md

 [^singly_linked_list_definition]: https://www.geeksforgeeks.org/singly-linked-list-definition-meaning-dsa/
 [^pointer_to_tail]: Actually, list doesn't have to ensure the order of added elements.
-[^dummy_node]: Because a pointer to head always points to dummy node, the node which is added firstly would be located after dummy node.
+[^dummy_node_1]: Because a pointer to head always points to dummy node, the node which is added firstly would be located after dummy node.
+[^dummy_node_2]: Because dummy node can be tracked as a previous node for the first element.